marcelooblan2016/crypto-bot-trader/README.md

 - matic (for gas fees)

 ## Notes
-- Always makes sure to have a balance in usdc (used for trading) & matic (for gas fees)
+- Always make sure to have a balance in usdc (used for trading) & matic (for gas fees)
 - One trade at a time (for now)
 - Compound trading